 SafeKick® wall system uses Polylite which is a recyclable product along with Rumber, which is an available floor material.

-The interior dividers of your new Trailer will be made of Aluminum.
-Since aluminum is lightweight, it allows for a one hand operation of opening and closing dividers and it doesn’t require painting which helps in efforts to produce a “green” trailer.
+The interior dividers of your new trailer will be made of Z-Frame.
+Z-Frame is much stronger than traditional aluminum dividers, and it is also lightweight.
+The Z-Frame divider construction allows for a one hand operation of opening and closing dividers, and it doesn’t require painting which helps in efforts to produce a “green” trailer.

 By using a barred tubing head divider on slant and straight loads, it allows for more light, more air flow, and makes it less claustrophobic for your horses.